astronomer/docs/astro/install-aws.md

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.

-If you submitted VPC peering request, you'll need to accept the request from Astronomer after Astro is installed.
-To accept the request, see [Create a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.
+If you submitted a VPC peering request, you'll need to accept the request from Astronomer after Astro is installed.
+To accept the request, see [Create a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).

 When VPC peering with Astronomer is complete, configure and validate the following items to ensure successful network communications between Astro and your resources: